Multiscale Approximation as a Bias-Reducing Strategy with Applications to Manifold-Valued Functions: Numerical Evaluation

 \subsection{Settings of the Numerical Framework}

 Next, we outline the settings of the numerical experiments.
 We use a scattered dataset~$X$, which is sampled uniformly from~$[0,1]^2$.
-The hierarchical sequence of nested subsets is determined by three parameters: 1) the dataset~$X$, 2) the number of layers, and 3) the proportional growth rate~$\lambda$.
+Three parameters determine the hierarchical sequence of nested subsets: 1) the dataset~$X$, 2) the number of layers, and 3) the proportional growth rate~$\lambda$.
 The growth rate~$\lambda$ controls the size of each subset in the hierarchical sequence; we set~$\lambda=80\%$.
 All the results are for a three-layer multiscale.
 In our experiments, we found that the marginal contribution was low for more than three layers.
-In each layer, the data points are randomly sampled from~$X$.
+We generate the hierarchy by first sampling $X_n=X$, then sampling $X_{n-1}$ as a random subset of $X_n$, etc., ensuring $ X_1 \subset \ldots \subset X_n = X$.
 For each data point in the graphs, we repeat the process of generating datasets, hierarchical sequences, and sample noise, and apply approximations for~$100$ trials.
+To evaluate the experimental error, we generate a dense, uniformly spaced grid over $[0,1]^2$, where we compare the target function and its different approximations.

-In the results sections, we track two key metrics: the MSE~\eqref{Eq-2-2-1} and the bias ratio~\eqref{Eq-2-3-1}.
+In the numerical results, we track two key metrics: the MSE~\eqref{Eq-2-2-1} (and its manifold analogue~\eqref{Eq-2-6}) and the bias ratio~\eqref{Eq-2-3-1}.
 We inspect these metrics through their 25th, 50th, and 75th percentiles.
 In each experiment, we compare a chosen approximation scheme (referred to as ``singlescale'') and its multiscale counterpart.
 The code is publicly available\footnote{\url{https://github.com/ABASASA/Multiscale_Bias_Ratio}}.